Integrate Upgrade Readiness with System Center Configuration Manager

 - Windows Analytics workspace

-More than one resource group or workspace will be available only if the registered Azure AD web app has Contributor permissions on more than one resource group or if the selected resource group contains more than one OMS workspace.
+More than one resource group or workspace will be available only if the registered Azure AD web app has Contributor permissions on more than one resource group or if the selected resource group has more than one OMS workspace.

 View and use Upgrade Readiness information in Configuration Manager